lsst-dm/dmtn-094/index.rst

 Notebook
 ~~~~~~~~

-The Portal and the notebook MAY share some common session information about the user, including
+The portal and the notebook will share the same login flow, both being behind the `token proxy
-refresh tokens, to enable smooth transitions and interoperability between the two.
-How this is
-implemented is undefined.
+<#token-proxy>`__.
+Once the login has progressed past the token proxy and to the notebook, the
+notebook will initiate a notebook session based on the token that it has received.
+The notebook
+can then make the token available in the user's notebook environment.

-Once a user is logged in to the Notebook access, a user in the Notebook aspect can be viewed as a
+Once a user is logged in to the notebook aspect, with the token in the user's environment, a user
-special case of `data access libraries <#data-access-libraries>`__, where we have some access to the
+in the notebook aspect can be viewed as a special case of `data access libraries
+<#data-access-libraries>`__, where we have some access to the user's local environment, so we may
-user's local environment, so we may be able to bootstrap an authentication mechanism on behalf of
+be able to bootstrap an authentication mechanism on behalf of the user which ensures any
-the user which ensures any necessary tokens are implicitly available in the user's environment.
-For
+necessary tokens are implicitly available in the user's environment.
+For software developed by
-software developed by the LSST that may utilize the LSP API aspect services, such as the Butler, we
+the LSST that may utilize the LSP API aspect services, such as the Butler, we will ensure those
-will ensure those applications can be automatically configured based on some form of information in
+applications can be automatically configured based on some form of information in the user's
-the user's Notebook environment.
-Other third party software MAY be automatically configured, or they
+Notebook environment.
+Other third party software MAY be automatically configured, or they should
-should be configurable in the same way as if a user was running on their local machine and not in an
+be configurable in the same way as if a user was running on their local machine and not in an
 LSP instance.

 TOPCAT
 ~~~~~~

 LSST will be working with the TOPCAT developers to find the best method of authentication.
-It's expected that the embedded HTTP basic method will work to start.
-A slightly modified workflow from phase 1 for an `application with identity token <#application-with-identity-tokens>`__ or phase 2 for for an `application with a capability token <#application-with-capability-tokens>`__ is expected.
+It's expected that the embedded HTTP basic method will work to start, based on `the HTTP Basic scheme for OAuth  <#passing-oauth-2.0-tokens>`__.
+Once Approach 2 is fully implemented, it may be desirable to switch to the `PKCE <#pkce>`__ flow with refresh tokens.

 Data access libraries
 ~~~~~~~~~~~~~~~~~~~~~